 Determining whether prostate cancer is aggressive

 If a biopsy confirms the presence of cancer, the next step, called grading, helps determine the aggressiveness of cancer.
 The tissue samples are studied to compare the cancer cells with healthy prostate cells.
-The more the cancer cells differ from the healthy cells, the faster cancer will grow and spread.
+The more the cancer cells differ from the healthy cells, the faster the cancer will grow and spread.
 More-aggressive cancer cells have a higher grade.

 The different stage indicates how advanced the cancer is.
 There are 4 prostate cancer stages from 1 to 4, with 4 being the most advanced.

-The stages are based on the following:
+The stages depend on the following factors:

 - the size or extent of the tumour